Most Common Mistakes WordPress Beginners and Advanced Users Make

 Simply disable the option “Anyone Can Register” under “Settings > General” to remove the new user registration button from the login screen.
 This prevents anonymous individuals from registering for your site without your permission.
 Additionally, you can utilize plugins to prevent an IP from logging in after several failed tries.

 Disable New User Registration in WordPress Additionally, verify that new users are assigned proper roles to avoid someone gaining admin access and deleting or modifying content.

-Many users fail to erase the default demo material that comes with a fresh WordPress installation.
-This includes a sample page, a ‘Hello World’ blog post, and a default comment.
+Many WordPress users overlook the removal of the default demo content that comes with a fresh theme installation, which includes a sample home page, several Posts and Pages, default comments, images, etc.

 Comment spam is obnoxious and can reflect poorly on your brand.
 Many beginners configure their blogs in such a way that all new comments are instantly published without moderation.